Being a tree planter is one thing, but starting a tree-planting business is a whole other.

 To recap the essentials of a tree planting business, you need the following aspects to run efficiently:

-- Staff: Tree planters, quality checkers, brush cutters, crew bosses, delivery drivers, camp cooks, mechanics, and janitors.
+- Staff: Tree planters, quality checkers, brush cutters, crew bosses, delivery drivers, camp cooks, mechanics, janitors, geomaticians, and accountants.

 - Contracts: You need to bid and win against other companies for contracts.